aquavitae/norman/doc/source/index.rst

     implement the necessary constraints and indexes.

-.. class Group(table, **kwargs)
+.. class Group(table[, matcher=None], **kwargs)

     This is a collection class which represents a collection of records.

     :param table:   The table which contains records returned by this `Group`.
+    :param matcher: A callable which returns a dict.
+This can be used instead of *kwargs* if it needs to be created dynamically.
     :param kwargs:  Keyword arguments used to filter records.

+    If *matcher* is specified, it is called with a single argument to update *kwargs*.
+The argument passed to it is the instance of the owning table, so this can only be used where `Group` is in a class.

     This is typically used as a field type in a `Table`, but may be used anywhere where a dynamic subset of a `Table` is needed.